aireddy73/Kubernetes/README.md

   - [ ] Understand Services
   - [ ] Basic Network Policies

-# Create 2 Node Clusteron GKE
+# Create 2 Node Cluster on GKE

 This particular exam is difficult for me as I didn't have a k8s cluster to use at work.
 CKA exam prepation requires more cluster-level work, I tried different approaches for an inexpensive k8s environment.
 I setup my 2 node cluster in Linux Academy Playgroud as well as Docker-Desktop single node cluster on Windows Laptop.
 In my opinion, that is all it required to pass this exam.
 You can also setup a gcloud account, and use a two-node GKE cluster for studying.
 You can even use the very nice google cloud shell and not even leave your browser.